-If you are a veteran and are looking to retire in Belize or another country with a warm climate, it is important to know the advantages and disadvantages of retiring outside of the U.S.
+If you are a veteran and are looking to retire in another country, such as one with a warm climate, it is important to know the advantages and disadvantages of retiring outside of the U.S.

 You must also apply for a retirement visa and have a thorough understanding of the rules of retirement in a different country.
 If you are living abroad, you may still take advantage of various Veterans Affairs (VA) benefits.
 For instance, the International Treasury Services will not charge you a currency conversion fee, and you may qualify for a Specially Adaptive Housing grant.

 Furthermore, medical care for service-connected disabilities are usually covered through the VA Foreign Medical Program.
 A retirement calculator may help you plan and determine what type of retirement you can afford.
 Your finances must be in order regardless of whether you retire inside or outside of the U.S.